MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-online-maps.md

 ms.author: bholtorf
 ms.reviewer: bholtorf
 ---
-# Use Online Maps to Find Locations and Directions
+# <a name="use-online-maps-to-find-locations-and-directions"></a>Use Online Maps to Find Locations and Directions

 You can get a map from your online map service that shows the address and location of a customer or vendor, or generate route directions to them.
 The **Online Map** feature can be accessed on the following cards in [!INCLUDE[prod_short](includes/prod_short.md)]: